odoo/odoo/doc/source/development.rst

 an informal protocol and an abstract type that can be inherited from.

 Inputs are widgets which can contain user data (a char widget for instance, or a selection box).
-They are able of action and of
+They are capable of action and of
 reaction:

 .. _views-search-registration: